Mali

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Mali is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Mali maintains a high level of ratification and has ratified all 15 core international conventions on human and labour rights, which includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Mali has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, Mali is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

 Core international conventions on human rights and labour standards